navikt/bidrag-git/prepare-release-mvn-pkg/README.md

 with maven and runs on an environment which support bash-scripts.

-No inputs are required but the action will output the tagged-release, new patch version, and the commit-sha, see `action.yml`.
+No inputs are required but the action will output the tagged-release, new snapshot version, and the commit-sha, see `action.yml`.